adonegan/milestone-1-mcr/README.md

 # My Chemical Romance Official Website

 This is a static website for rock band My Chemical Romance.
-This band formed in 2001 and stopped touring in 2014, though they perform on occasion at request.
+This band formed in 2001 and stopped touring in 2014, though they perform on occasion at request
+- as you can see from website they have six tour dates coming up.
-They wanted this website created for fans and potential fans to let them know any news and upcoming events.
+They wanted this website created for fans and potential fans to showcase their work and let fans know any news and upcoming events.

 ## UX

 This website is for fans, potential fans and is a way anyone can get in touch with the band directly.
-On the site, people can listen to recordings, watch band interviews and see photos of the band.
+On the site, people can listen to audio clips, watch a band interview, see photos of the band, get information about the tour and get in touch.

 * As a long-time fan, I want to be kept informed of news and tour information.
-* As a new fan, I want to listen to the band's music and watch videos of previous interviews.
+* As a new fan, I want to listen to the band's music and watch videos of previous interviews and music videos.
+* I want to be linked to other social media accounts to see all of their work not listed on the website.
 * As someone who just happens upon the site, I want to know what the band is all about.
 * As a booking agent and promoter, I want to be able to get in touch with this band to play at my event.